Apple Developer Tools: Spin Control

 Spin Control is a performance tool used for monitoring hang activity in software programs.
 The program gets its name from the spinning pinwheel on macOS.

 Discontinued as of Xcode 4.2.

 Thread Viewer

 Thread Viewer is a performance tool which graphically displays activity across a range of threads.
 It provides color-coded time-line views of thread activity and can display backtraces of activity at specific points in time.
 It was merged in Instruments app, and can be accessed via "System Trace" instrument.

 Xcode

-Xcode is an integrated development environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, iPadOS, watchOS, and tvOS.
+Xcode is an integrated development environment (IDE) for macOS containing a suite of software development tools developed by Apple for developing software for macOS, iOS, iPadOS, watchOS, tvOS, and visionOS.
 Xcode supports developing source code for the programming languages C, C++, Objective-C, Objective-C++, Java, AppleScript, Python, Ruby, ResEdit (Rez), and Swift, with a variety of programming models, including but not limited to Cocoa, Carbon, and Java.